-250-day-old broiler chicks (DOC) were bought from Silverland company.
-After their arrival chicks were measured for weight and wing tagged, then brooded separately according to the treatment provided for two weeks.
+250-day-old broiler chicks were bought from Silverland company.
+After their arrival, chicks were weighed and wing tagged, then brooded separately according to the treatment provided for two weeks.
 After brooding, broiler birds were raised under a deep litter system using rice husks.
 During brooding, chicks were fed a commercial compounded starter diet (crumbles) followed by a grower diet (pellet form) for three weeks.
 Anticoccidials and vaccinations were provided as per recommended schedules.

 2.3 Experimental Design

-The 250 DOC were randomly subjected to six (6) treatments (T1, T2, T3, T4, T5, and T6) using a completely randomized design.
-T1 being a positive control supplied with compounded feed and antibiotic & anticoccidials (prophylactic), T2 a negative control supplied with feed and plain water, T3 supplied with feed and 2g/1L of MCL in water, T4 supplied with commercial feed and 4g/1L of MCL in water, T5 supplied with commercial feed and 6g/1L MCL in water and T6 supplied with commercial feed and 8g/1L MCL in water.
-Each of the six (6) treatment had forty (40) birds with four (4) replicates for each treatment, that is ten (10) bird per replicate.
+The 250 chicks were randomly subjected to six (6) treatments (T1, T2, T3, T4, T5, and T6) using a completely randomized design.
+T1 being a positive control was supplied with compounded feed and antibiotic & anticoccidials (prophylactic), T2 a negative control was supplied with feed and plain water, T3 received feed and 2g/1L of MCL in water, T4 received commercial feed and 4g/1L of MCL in water, T5 was supplied with commercial feed and 6g/1L MCL in water and T6 received commercial feed and 8g/1L MCL in water.
+Each of the six (6) treatments had forty (40) birds with four (4) replicates for each treatment, that is, ten (10) birds per replicate.

 2.4 Preparation of aqueous mutingia calabura leaf extract.

-MCL were harvested from SUA farm, air dried under the shade at normal room temperature for three (3) weeks, then milled to obtain the leaf powder.
+MCL were harvested from SUA farm, air-dried under the shade for three (3) weeks, then milled to obtain the leaf powder.
 The leaf powder was soaked in water for 24 hours according to treatment concentration and provided to chickens daily until the end of the experiment.

 2.5 Data collection and measurement